Rushabh-Garambha/Rubik-Solver-Pro/README.md

 ## Installation

-Clone this repo in your system.
-And, install required libraries from PyPI:
+Clone this repo in your system and install required libraries from PyPI:

 ```bash
 pip install opencv-python